Erie International Airport: History

 In 1924, Roger Griswold purchased 22.12 acre of land 6 mi west of Erie at the intersection of West Lake and Asbury Roads for use as an airfield.
 Soon after, a flight training school was based at the field.
 In 1927, as part of a nationwide tour by Charles Lindbergh after his transatlantic flight, Erie was selected as one of the cities where Lindbergh would make a brief stopover.
 Griswold Field proved inadequate for the larger Spirit of St. Louis and an alternative site could not be located, so a flyover by Lindbergh had to suffice.

 This showed the need for a proper airport and prompted the Erie City Council to consider establishing a municipal airport.
 City Council was, initially, favoring a site 1/2 mi east of Wesleyville for a municipal airport, but Lieutenant Jimmy Doolittle commented on the distance between it and the city; Doolittle noted that "you might as well take 40 minutes more and go on to Cleveland."
 After recommendations made by Lindbergh to a Congressional committee that no airport less than 1 mi2 be approved, the planning commission for Erie's airport began to reevaluate the site.

 Griswold Field officially closed in 1929 when Griswold moved to Long Island, but aircraft and the flight school continued to use it.
 That year two airfields were established: one on land next to the former Griswold Field, and another in Kearsarge that is now the site of the Millcreek Mall.

-American Airlines began the airport's airline service in June 1938; American remained until 1953 when Allegheny replaced it.
-Mohawk arrived on December 1, 1956 and Lake Central on January 1, 1957; Capital Airlines flights ended in 1960–61.
+American Airlines began the airport's airline service June 15, 1938; American remained until 1953 when Allegheny replaced it.
+Pennsylvania-Central Airlines (later Capital) began service July 5, 1940.
+Mohawk arrived on December 1, 1956 and Lake Central on January 1, 1957; Capital Airlines flights ended in January 1961.

 Prior to September 11, 2001, the airport was at its height with US Airways mainline jets to Pittsburgh and international service to Toronto.
 After 9/11 US Airways replaced 737s and DC-9s with regional jets.
 As air service rebounded in the mid-2000s, US Airways Express flew to Pittsburgh, Philadelphia and Charlotte; Northwest Airlink to Detroit; Continental Connection to Cleveland; and Delta Connection to Cincinnati and Atlanta.
 US Airways discontinued Charlotte flights in 2006.
 Delta Air Lines discontinued Atlanta flights on September 6, 2007.
 In early 2008 US Airways discontinued Pittsburgh flights.

 On August 22, 2018, Derek Martin was named Executive Director of the airport.

 On February 24, 2020, non-stop service to Washington Dulles International Airport (IAD) on United Express was announced.
 The service was made possible by a $292,000 grant from the U.S. Department of Transportation's Small Community Air Service Development Program.

 On June 5, 2020, Delta announced that it would indefinitely suspend service starting July 8 due to the COVID-19 pandemic.